dcvii/ripper/doc/runners_guide.md

 ```

 So it should exclude system and LDAP roles.
 This may or may not be sufficient and may have to be manually added to as part of the migration.

+### database
+This will be a small set of instructions from the `configuration\_parameters` system table.
+These are not primarily database parameters and the general getter query could potentially be expanded to the entire set.
+Note that the qualification on the query compares the default to the current setting.
+Some of the parameters do not have default settings.